sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Google Open Source](https://opensource.google.com) : Google Open Source
 - [Red Hat Developer](https://developers.redhat.com) : The world's leading provider of open source solutions
 - [Open Source](https://opensource.com) : Open Source
 - [Google Summer of Code](https://summerofcode.withgoogle.com) : Google Summer of Code is a global program focused on bringing more student developers into open source software development.
-Students work with an open source organization on a 3 month programming project during their break from school.
+Students work with an open-source organization on a 3-month programming project during their break from school.
 - [Open Source Web Design](http://www.oswd.org) : Open Source Web Design is a platform for sharing standards-compliant free web design templates.
 We give web publishers a voice through good design.
 - [Mozilla Winter of Security](https://wiki.mozilla.org/Security/Automation/Winter_Of_Security_2016) : The Winter of Security (MWOS) is a program organized by Mozilla's Security teams to involve students with Security projects.
-Students who have to perform a semester project as part of their university curriculum can apply to one of the MWOS project.
+Students who have to perform a semester project as part of their university curriculum can apply to one of the MWOS projects.
 - [Eclipse Lab](http://www.eclipse.org/org/foundation/eclipselabs/faq.php) : Eclipse Labs is a community of open source projects that build technology based on the Eclipse platform.
 It provides the infrastructure services typically required by open source projects, such as code repositories, bug tracking, project web sites/wiki.
 Eclipse Labs is hosted by Google Code Project Hosting, so it will be very familiar to developers already using Google Code Project Hosting.
 - [Bit Bucket](https://bitbucket.org) : Like GitHub, BitBucket hosts both public and private projects.
-On this site, open source projects and private projects with fewer than five users are free.
+On this site, open-source projects and private projects with fewer than five users are free.
 It hosts more than 48,000 repositories, many of which are searchable on the site.
 - [Media Wiki](https://www.mediawiki.org/wiki/MediaWiki) : MediaWiki is a free software open source wiki package written in PHP, originally for use on Wikipedia.
 It is now also used by several other projects of the non-profit Wikimedia Foundation and by many other wikis, including this website, the home of MediaWiki.
 - [Code Curiosity](https://codecuriosity.org) : CodeCuriosity is a platform that encourages contributions to open source.
 Everyone is rewarded for their efforts, no matter how big or small they are.
-- [Code Triage](https://www.codetriage.com) : Help out your favorite open source projects and become a better developer while doing it.
+- [Code Triage](https://www.codetriage.com) : Help out your favorite open-source projects and become a better developer while doing it.
 - [Issue Hub](http://issuehub.io) : Contribute to Open Source.
 Search issue labels to find the right project for you
 - [Up for Grabs](http://up-for-grabs.net) : This is a list of projects which have curated tasks specifically for new contributors.
-These are a great way to get started with a project, or to help share the load of working on open source projects.
+These are a great way to get started with a project or to help share the load of working on open source projects.
 - [First Timers Only](http://www.firsttimersonly.com) : Contributing to open source for the first time can be scary and a little overwhelming.
 Perhaps you’re a Code Newbie or maybe you’ve been coding for a while but haven’t found a project you felt comfortable contributing to.
 - [Your First PR](http://yourfirstpr.github.io) : Your First PR helps you get started contributing to Open Source by showcasing great starter issues on GitHub and elsewhere.

 ## Internships
 - [Chegg](http://www.chegg.com) : It is an awesome resource for finding internships, scholarships, tutors, etc.
-- [Internshala](https://internshala.com) : You can search internships here
-	according to your skill sets for your interested location.
+- [Internshala](https://internshala.com) : You can search for internships here according to your skill sets for your interested location.
 It also helps you in getting a good PPO offer from the company.
-- [Letsintern](https://www.letsintern.com) : Get a smart and challenging
-	internship for you from the LetsIntern.
+- [Letsintern](https://www.letsintern.com) : Get a smart and challenging internship for you from the LetsIntern.
 - [PerfectIntern](https://www.perfectintern.com): Get help finding a paid internship, resume prep, interview prep, and more!

 ## Jobs
 - [AngelList](https://angel.co/) : AngelList is a
     website for startups, angel investors, and job-seekers looking to work at startups.
-- [CareerBuilder](https://hiring.careerbuilder.com) : CareerBuilder is one of
-	the largest job boards, providing job listings, resume posting, and career advice and resources to job seekers.
+- [CareerBuilder](https://hiring.careerbuilder.com) : CareerBuilder is one of the largest job boards, providing job listings, resume posting, and career advice and resources to job seekers.
 - [Dice](https://www.dice.com) : Dice is the leading site for tech job seekers.
     You can search by company, job title, keyword, employment type, and location.
 - [Devsnap](https://devsnap.io) : Devsnap is a job aggregator for developer jobs.
 - [Glassdoor](https://www.glassdoor.co.in) : Find the job that's right for you.
     Search all the open positions on the web.
 Get your own personalized salary estimate.
-- [IAESTE](http://iaesteunitedstates.org) : Find more and amazing international internships
+- [IAESTE](http://iaesteunitedstates.org) : Find more and amazing international internships and jobs.
-  and jobs.
 - [Indeed](https://www.indeed.com) : Find international jobs on Indeed and get a market salary for your dedication and devotion.
-- [Instahyre](https://www.instahyre.com) : Your dream job is now here.
+- [Instahyre](https://www.instahyre.com) : Your dream job is here.
 Showcase yourself to a curated list of top companies.
 Complete privacy and no spam.
 - [Mentat](https://thementat.com) : Get your dream job 10x faster.
-Never apply
-	  for a job ever again, talk directly to decision makers and hiring managers.
+Never apply for a job ever again, talk directly to decision-makers and hiring managers.
 - [The Muse](https://www.themuse.com) : Find everything you need to succeed from dream jobs to career advice.
 You can do a lot here on The Muse like exploring companies, browsing jobs, career advice,  discover careers,  career coaching.
 Try it.
 - [Paysa](https://www.paysa.com) : Paysa helps you in finding new and interesting jobs according to your wish.
 - [SimplyHired](https://www.simplyhired.com) : Simply Hired is a free job search engine (and mobile app) that takes the hassle out of getting hired and provides you with all the information you need to make a sound career move.
 - [SwissDev Jobs](https://swissdevjobs.ch) : Tech job board for Software Engineers that want to work in Switzerland.
 - [Undercover Recruiter](https://theundercoverrecruiter.com) : Become Recruiter,
   Candidate or Employer.
 You can get your job easily here.
-- [Who is Hiring](https://whoishiring.io) : An awesome resource for searching, filtering and finding new and attractive jobs according to your needs and interests.
+- [Who is Hiring](https://whoishiring.io) : An awesome resource for searching, filtering, and finding new and attractive jobs according to your needs and interests.
 - [ZipRecruiter](https://www.ziprecruiter.com) : The Smartest Way to Get Hired.
 - [RemoteML](https://remoteml.com/) : Remote Machine Learning jobs.
-- [Linkedin jobs](https://www.linkedin.com/jobs) : Very nice research tool for programming jobs
+- [Linkedin jobs](https://www.linkedin.com/jobs) : A very nice research tool for programming jobs

 ### Special Thanks
-- Please consider a github star if you find this useful and/or consider making a contribution.
+- Please consider a GitHub star if you find this useful and/or consider contributing.
 - A special thanks to Ashish Padalkar (@ashish2199) for contributing a great amount of data and structure to the initial repository [Original Post](https://www.quora.com/How-to-Create-a-Blog-2/answer/Ashish-Padalkar?srid=OH96).